 All governmental fund types are accounted for using the modified accrual basis of accounting.
 Their revenues are recognized when they become measurable and available to finance expenditures of the fiscal period.
-Available means expected to be collected within sixty days of year-end.
+Available means expected to be collected within the following year for grant revenue and sixty days of year-end for all other revenues.
 Expenditures and transfers out are generally recognized under the accrual basis of accounting when the related liability is incurred.

-5. Revenues
+Revenues

 - a.
 Federal and state grants are recognized as revenues in the period the related expenditures are incurred, if applicable, or when the Council is entitled to the grants.
 However, these grants are subject to compliance audit and adjustment by grantor agencies.
-Grant revenues received for expenses, which are disallowed, are repayable to the grantor. - b.
-The receivable balances presented in the accompanying combined balance sheet are recorded at net realizable value.
+Grant revenues received for expenses, which are disallowed, are repayable to the grantor. - The receivable balances presented in the accompanying combined balance sheet are recorded at net realizable value.

-6. Expenditures
+Expenditures